It's Rush Limbaugh and the most listened to radio talk show in America by far.

 It's only bad for the kids if they eat the paint.

-And you know, when I was a kid, my mom did not let us lick the windowsills.
+And, you know, when I was a kid, my mom did not let us lick the windowsills.

-There's a reason they used Freon on the space shuttle tanks so they didn't damage the I'm off the beaten path.
+There's a reason they used Freon on the space shuttle tanks so they didn't damage the, I'm off the beaten path.

-I'm uh what's your complaint?
+What's your complaint?

 Yeah, why are we trading with them?

-Uh it's a good thing.
+It's a good thing.

-You know, free trade is a is uh is an excellent thing.
+Free trade is an excellent thing.

-But but it these are anomalies.
+But these are anomalies.

 I'll tell you something.

-Now this is there's a there's they're always political reasons for things as well as economic.
+There are always political reasons for things as well as economic.

-By introducing capitalism, by exporting capitalism, say to a closed society.
+One of the ways that you destroy a totalitarian regime is by trading with it, by introducing capitalism, by exporting capitalism, say to a closed society.

 You know, China now has a billionaire.